Want to help out or contribute?

 )

-Next, test that it works by running targets::tar_visnetwork() (or Ctrl-Shift-P, then type “target visual”) or targets::tar_outdated().
-You should see that the new items are “outdated”.
-Then run targets::tar_make() (Ctrl-Shift-P, then “targets run”) to update the pipeline.
-If it all works, than commit the changes to the Git history.
+First, style the file using the Palette (Ctrl-Shift-P, then type “style file”).
+Next, test that it works by running targets::tar_visnetwork() using the Palette (Ctrl-Shift-P, then type “targets visual”) or running targets::tar_outdated() with the Palette (Ctrl-Shift-P, then type “targets outdated”).
+You should see that the new item is “outdated”.
+Then run targets::tar_make() using the Palette (Ctrl-Shift-P, then type “targets run”) to update the pipeline.
+If it all works, than commit the changes to the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).

-Last, but not least, we want to make our final item: The R Markdown document.
-Adding an R Markdown document as a target inside _targets.R is fairly straightforward.
-We need to install the helper package {tarchetypes} first:
+Last, but not least, we want to make the final output 3 from Figure 6.1: The Quarto document.
+Adding a Quarto document as a target inside _targets.R is fairly straightforward.
+We need to install the helper package tarchetypes first, as well as the quarto R package (it helps connect with Quarto):

 use_package("tarchetypes")

 Then, inside _targets.R, uncomment the line where library(tarchetypes) is commented out.
-The function we need to use to build the R Markdown file is tar_render(), which needs two things: The name, like tar_target() needs, and the file path to the R Markdown file.
+The function we need to use to build the Quarto file is tar_quarto() (or tar_render() for R Markdown files), which needs two things: The name, like tar_target() needs, and the file path to the Quarto file.
 Again, like the other tar_target() items, add it to the end of the list().
-Since we’re using the doc/lesson.qmd as a sandbox, we won’t include it as a pipeline target.
-Instead we will use the doc/report.Rmd file:
+Lets add doc/learning.qmd as a pipeline step:

 list(